amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

  * [SU] `"Value`" [double] to specify the constant value of porosity.

-The following models can be specified for the intrinsic permeability of the material (only `"Intrinsic Permeability: Uniform`" and `"Intrinsic Permeability: Anisotropic Uniform`" are supported at the moment):
+The following models can be specified for the intrinsic permeability of the material:

 * [SU] `"Intrinsic Permeability: Uniform`" [list] requires